thep1geon/gmu-underwater-robotics/sim/README.md

 # Simulation

+Physics engine built from the bottom up with only a few dependenices.
+- zopengl (OpenGL bindings and loader for Zig)
+- zglfw (GLFW bindings for Zig)
+- zui (Dear ImGUI bindings for Zig)
+- Zalgebra (linear algebra library for Zig)
-Physics engine built from the bottom up with nothing but OpenGL, Mach-GLFW (GLFW bindings for Zig), and Zalgebra for linear algebra, for the sole purpose of being used for GMU's PLUNGE Robotics team.
+This project has the   sole purpose of being used for GMU's PLUNGE Robotics team.
 But making it a more general physics engine is part of the plan.

 ## Why